 This becomes especially startling when you consider that as much as 8% of Instagram accounts are fake, according to research compiled by Ghost Data.
 Perhaps unsurprisingly, many of the fake accounts feature photos of supermodels and celebrities.

 Evidence shows that the parts of the brain that govern reasoning and good decision-making skills are not fully formed until the early 20s, so it’s no wonder that teens are so easily convinced that what they see on social media represents reality.
-Factor into that young women who already have a negative body image and may also be in treatment for an eating disorder, and you have a recipe for disaster.
+Factor into that adolescents who already have a negative body image and may also be in treatment for an eating disorder, and you have a recipe for disaster.